‘RHOC’ Star Gina Kirschenheiter Looks Back On Her Rough Year, Says She Doesn’t Want ‘Bad’ For Ex-Husband Matt

 According to Gina, sharing her hard times with viewers of the Bravo TV reality series has had a major impact on her life due to the way in which Matt has behaved over the past several months.
 After all, his alleged cheating, as well as his reported domestic assault against her, have been a hot topic in the press for several weeks.

-As Gina explained to the audience, what happened between her may have been a part of her true story but because Matt is still the father of her three children, Nicholas, 7, Sienna, 5, and Luca, 4, she doesn’t want him to be followed by his mistakes.
+As Gina explained to the audience, what happened between her and Matt may have been a part of her true story but because Matt is still the father of her three children — Nicholas, 7, Sienna, 5, and Luca, 4 — she doesn’t want him to be followed by his mistakes.

 “I don’t want bad for him.
 So, it is really difficult to navigate through this,” Gina explained, according to a report shared by Bravo TV on November 20.